Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Algebra and Geometry of SBMs

-Moreover, a Markov basis for $\M_{\mathrm{ER}}$ consists of replacing any edge between blocks $B_i$ and $B_j$ for $i,j\in[k]$ with any other edge connecting the same blocks. \end{theorem} \begin{proof} By the definition of the toric ideal $I_{\M_{\mathrm{ER}}}$ it is straight-forward to see that the primitive binomials in $I_{\M_{\mathrm{ER}}}$ are precisely the linear forms given above.
-The description of the Markov basis is then immediate from the definition of $I_{\M_{\mathrm{ER}}}$, and its existence follows from \cite[Theorem 3.1]{DS98}. \end{proof}

-Theorem~\ref{thm: graver basis for ER-SBM} allows us to identify a Markov basis in the following way: The indeterminate $x_{uv}$ corresponds to the odds of the edge probabilities $p_{uv}$ of the edge $\{u,v\}$ appearing in the graph, so the binomial $x_{uv}-x_{yw}$ for $u,y\in B_i$ and $v,w\in B_j$ corresponds to a move from a graph $g$ containing the edge $\{u,v\}$ but not the edge $\{y,w\}$ to a graph $h$ containing the edge $\{y,w\}$ but not the edge $\{u,v\}$.
+Recall Definition~\ref{defn:MB} of a Markov basis as a set of moves that connects the space of all graphs with a fixed value of the sufficient statistic. \begin{theorem}[Corollary of Theorem A.2] Let $\M_{\mathrm{ER}}$ be an ER-SBM.
+A Markov basis for $\M_{\mathrm{ER}}$ consists of replacing any edge between blocks $B_i$ and $B_j$ for $i,j\in[k]$ with any other edge connecting the same blocks. \end{theorem} The proof of this result uses algebraic techniques to derive the full description of the ideal of the model and a strategy that generalizes to more complicated models.
+While technical details are relegated to the appendix, we offer a couple of vignettes for the reader interested in how the method works.
+To derive the basis, we identify a finite collection of binomials generating the toric ideal associated with the ER-SBM.
+Each binomial can be recovered from the model parametrization and corresponds to one Markov move.
+The binomials are expressed in the indeterminates $x_{uv}$ representing the value $\frac{p_{uv}}{1-p_{uv}}$.
+Since the indeterminate $x_{uv}$ corresponds to the odds of the probabilities $p_{uv}$ of the edge $\{u,v\}$ appearing in the graph, a binomial such as $x_{uv}-x_{yw}$ for $u,y\in B_i$ and $v,w\in B_j$ corresponds to a move from a graph $g$ containing the edge $\{u,v\}$ but not the edge $\{y,w\}$ to a graph $h$ containing the edge $\{y,w\}$ but not the edge $\{u,v\}$.
 An example of one such move is depicted in Figure~\ref{fig: ER-SBM markov move}.
-These moves are precisely the moves captured by Theorem~\ref{thm: graver basis for ER-SBM}.
+These moves are precisely the moves captured by Theorem A.2.